 5. Detect the proper event in which the sound should be played and execute the play function defined in the audio script.

-AudioSource component configuration
+AudioSource component setup

 The AudioSource component has many adjustable parameters to achieve different results with our sounds.
 In the following image we see what the AudioSource component looks like in the inspector in Unity.